-To enhance our curriculum and to provide additional memorable, practical learning experiences for our pupils, we offer a wide variety of cross curricular and subject specific enrichment activities across the year.
+To enhance our curriculum and to provide additional memorable, practical and enjoyable learning experiences for our pupils, we offer a wide variety of cross curricular and subject specific enrichment activities across the year.

 These activities are chosen specifically to enhance the curriculum and to add to the personal development of the children.
 They are monitored to ensure that their impact is positive and effective in terms of developing pupils' self esteem; resilience; character; global awareness; culture capital as well as the enhancement of themes with memorable, first hand experiences.